Britney Spears’ Meltdown Umbrella To Be Auctioned

 — Dave Anderson (@DaveAinLA) February 16, 2017

-The singer could not even believe that she got so out of control and attacked a photographer.
+The singer could not even believe that she got so out of control and had attacked a photographer.
 She issued a public apology on her website a few days after the incident.

 “I apologize to the pap for a stunt that was done 4 months ago regarding an umbrella.
 I was preparing my character for a role in a movie where the husband never plays his part so they switch places accidentally.
 I take all my roles very seriously and got a little carried away.
 Unfortunately, I didn’t get the part,” Spears wrote on her website.

 Ramos seems to attract clashes with celebrities because he also had another incident with rapper Kanye West at LAX in 2013.
-He even filed a lawsuit but ended up settling with the pop star.
+He even filed a lawsuit, but ended up settling with the pop star.
 It is not clear whether the incidences played any part in his decision to quit being a paparazzo and focus instead on filmmaking.
 Regardless of David’s career change, he became more famous after being attacked by Britney and is now seeking to auction the umbrella.

 [Featured Image by Kevork Djansezian/Getty Images]